 The platform sees the transfer of digital values across the internet without an intermediary using the blockchain as phenomenal, and that it can change almost everything including the internet as we know it.
 The major problems being addressed by this project is scalability in dApp projects.

-The philosophy is hinged on the experience of previous works like BITSHARES and STEEM by EOS’s CTO - Dan Larimer, together with Brenden Blumer, CEO of this project started it with a more practical approach in mind such as free market solutions to secure life, liberty, and property.Buy Now
+The philosophy is hinged on the experience of previous works like BITSHARES and STEEM by EOS’s CTO - Dan Larimer, together with Brenden Blumer, CEO of this project started it with a more practical approach in mind such as free market solutions to secure life, liberty, and property.How to buy?

 It seems to be popular as it is listed on over 15 exchanges and having about 54 trading pairs across different exchanges.
 Buying this crypto will not be hard if you already have BTC, ETH USDT, WAVES, DODGE, or even USD.
 It’s as simple as registering on the exchanges where the coin is listed and sending your liquid asset to the exchange wallet and exchanging it for EOS.